AlbourneShow/AlbourneShow.github.io/README.md

 ### Photography Show
 Free to enter (bring to Show Marquee between 10am and 3pm)<br/>
-Please print 10x8 copy of your photos for displaying<br/> Write Your name, contact number and category on the back<br/>
+Please print 10x8 copy of your photos for display and village vote<br/> Write your name, contact number and category on the back<br/>
 <br/>
 Categories
   - Albourne Pets